How to Invest in Mutual Funds in India (Beginner Guide 2026)

 1. Mutual funds that are permanent in nature and that let you make and take money out at any moment are known as open-ended funds.
 They don't have an investment period and are liquid in nature.

 2. Plans that are closed-ended have a set date for maturity.
 Only during the new fund offer period may you invest, and only at maturity may you redeem.
-A closed-ended mutual fund does not allow you to buy shares whenever you want.
+A closed-end mutual fund does not allow you to buy shares whenever you want.

 Based on Asset Classes: